Dry Eye Center of Excellence

-Dr. Shifrin and staff use this technology to test for specific quantitative numbers to ensure he prescribes the correct treatment.
+Dr. Zambrano and Dr. Yates with staff use this technology to test for specific quantitative numbers to ensure he prescribes the correct treatment.
 While our doctors may be able to diagnose dry eye through a routine eye exam, many insurance companies will authorize use of our state-of-the-art technology that can confirm and clarify your diagnosis.
 We obtain the most precise diagnosis using our TearLab® osmolarity test.
 With this tool, we will collect a small tear sample, and test it for quality and salt content.
 This unique system can help us determine the best treatment for your individual needs.

 Treatment for the Condition